GALLERY

 7) Trousers: Dirty green shaded lightly with strong brown.

-8) Bushes: Yellow over lapped with light green and shaded with string green
+8) Bushes: Yellow overlapped with light green and shaded with strong green.

 Click on the title to see more images

-Copper oxide is a green color used for over and under lapping it with others to create other colors or shades.
+Copper oxide is a green color used over and under other colors to create different colors and shades.
 If used heavily it becomes black with a silver shine when fired.

-The photos below show green copper used with, in different ways and with different colors.
+The photos below show green copper in different ways and with different colors.

-The first 4 are copies of antique plates, which only use two colors manganese and green copper.
+a) b) c) d) Copies of antique plates: which only use two colors manganese and green copper.

 ca: PEÇA CRUA